 "May we bring the Halal and Kosher meat production process together?
 Will it help Muslims and Jews from across denominations eat from the same plate?
 Will doing so produce a more efficient supply chain?
 Could religious foods become more accessible by being more inclusive?"

 So he put the dinner on hold, jumped into his 1979 VW Bus, and spent the next year going up and down the Pacific Coast asking food experts and religious leaders if it was possible to create Interfaith Meat.
 One year later, he premiered "Interfaith Meat" at his first Shabbat Salaam dinner.
-After seeing how attendees were fascinated by Interfaith Meat, Abe's Eats was born.
-To date, over 1,000 attendees have participated at our Shabbat Salaam's and other interfaith programs across the country.
+Soon after, Abe's Eats was born.
+To date, over 1,000 attendees have participated in our interfaith programs across the country.